glidingthroughspace/paper-tracker/README.md

 You could also install [Go](https://go.dev) and build the server yourself by running `make` or `make run` in the `server/` directory.
 This way, you can run the server on Windows and MacOS as well.

+Additionally there is a Dockerfile available in the `server` folder.
+The docker also uses `8080` as port default and the config file and database are located in the `/config` folder.

 ### The Tracker

 The tracker is built out of a [TinyPICO](https://tinypico.com), which is an ESP32-based development